JetBrains/kotlin/libraries/tools/abi-validation/README.md

 # Binary compatibility validator

-The tool allows to dump binary API of a Kotlin libraries that is public in sense of Kotlin visibilities and ensures that the public binary API wasn't changed in a way that make this change binary incompatible.
+The tool allows to dump binary API of a Kotlin library that is public in sense of Kotlin visibilities and ensures that the public binary API wasn't changed in a way that make this change binary incompatible.

 ## Contents